rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-go.md

 > go get github.com/rabbitmq/amqp091-go
 > </pre>

-Now we have amqp installed, we can write some code.
+Now that we have everything ready, we can write some code.

 ### Sending